Bankruptcy Frequently Asked Questions

 - What is Chapter 7 (straight bankruptcy)?

 - Will I have to go to court?

 - What else should I know?

-Bankruptcy is a legal proceeding through which a person who cannot pay his or her bills can get a fresh financial start.
-The right to file for bankruptcy is largely defined by federal law, although Pennsylvania and all state introduce some unique elements to proceedings.
+Bankruptcy is a legal proceeding wherein a person who cannot pay his or her bills can get a fresh financial start.
+The right to file for bankruptcy is largely defined by federal law.
+However, Pennsylvania and all state introduce some unique elements to proceedings.
 Furthermore, all bankruptcy cases are filed and handled in federal court.

 For many people, bankruptcy is a pathway to a fresh financial start.
 Bankruptcy can allow a filer to: